These furloughed flight attendants used their final trips to say emotional farewells

 As the flight began its descent into Texas, Ross, now in aesthetician school, made a tearful last announcement, sharing that it was the end of her career as a flight attendant and thanking all those on board.
 The passengers responded with applause, and nearly everyone stopped to share kind words with Ross as they deplaned.
 One passenger had even made a donation to Make-A-Wish in Ross’s honor; she and Ross have kept in touch by phone since.

-It’s never been a more stressful time to be a flight attendant, and Ross hopes travelers will keep that in mind as they continue to fly through the pandemic.
+It has never been a more stressful time to be a flight attendant, and Ross hopes travelers will keep that in mind as they continue to fly through the pandemic.
 “Just be kind and understanding with people right now with everything going on,” she says.

-“Tough times don’t last; tough people do.”
+‘Tough times don’t last; tough people do.’

 In March, when Virgin Australia announced it was shutting down its New Zealand bases, flight attendant Cassy Appleton posted a tearful onboard announcement on her Facebook page following the news.